 - 4. If your deployment uses a proxy server or load balancer to route requests from clients, ensure that it is configured for use with i2 Analyze.
 Specify the URI that clients use to connect to i2 Analyze.
-For more information, see Deploying a proxy server for use with i2 Analyze on page 78. - Portion intermediately set of the set o - 5.
-Deploy and start i2 Analyze: - In a single-server topology, or with a remote database only, see Deploying i2 Analyze on page 92. - In a multiple-server topology, see Deploying i2 Analyze on multiple servers on page 93.
+For more information, see Deploying a proxy server for use with i2 Analyze on page 80. - Deck and latert '0 And and - 5.
+Deploy and start i2 Analyze: - In a single-server topology, or with a remote database only, see Deploying i2 Analyze on page 94. - In a multiple-server topology, see Deploying i2 Analyze on multiple servers on page 94.